 The survey has been conducted very well thanks to the skill of the crew and the scientists on board.
-In terms of the acoustic survey and fishing trawl strategy, the general strategy of the cruise corresponding to a "physical oceanography
+In terms of acoustic survey of fishing trawl strategy, the general strategy of the cruise corresponding to a "physical oceanography cruise" was not optimal.
+Better results should have been achieved with a "gridding oriented" approach.
+However, specific acoustic / fishing operations have been achieved during the cruise (so-called "carrés magiques"), and the whole cruise was an interesting experience especially in the view of future cruises with similar multi disciplinary approach.